PurandhareshwariKarre/pracsphere_asessment/README.md

 NEXTAUTH_URL=http://localhost:3000

 4. Run the development server:

+### Running the App

+Start the development server for the Next.js app:

+cd apps/web
-pnpm dev  or   npm run dev
+npm run dev

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+Access signup at 'sigunup' ,login at '/login' ,dashboard at '/dashboard'.

 ---